 1. Remove the four cap screws securing the outer magneto cover to the left-side cover; then remove the outer magneto cover.
-Account for the gasket.
-2. Remove the flange nut securing the spacer to the crankshaft; then remove the spacer.
+2. Remove the flange nut securing the bushing to the crankshaft; then remove the bushing.
 Account for the O-ring inside the spacer.
 3. Using a cold chisel, scribe a mark showing the relative position of the shift arm to the shift arm shaft to aid in installing; then remove the shift arm.